 Academic Skills - Daytime

 The Academic Skills Program’s supportive and challenging environment provides intensive English instruction in the skills required for success in American college or graduate programs.
 This program is ideal for anyone whose goal is to apply to an English-language university.
 The Academic Skills Program offers a standardized schedule.
 The Academic Skills Program offers courses from beginner through advanced levels, Levels 1-8.
 Academic Skills Daytime classes run 8 weeks.
 Upon successful completion of one semester, the student will move up a level.
 These classes focus on reading, writing, grammar, and oral skills for a total of 18 hours per week for Full Time students.
 We also offer various advanced level Full Time courses.*Note: Students that successfully complete Level 8 will be waived from taking the TOEFL when entering any CUNY school, except Baruch College.

 Academic Skills Daytime Classes consist of the following: (DAY/FULL)

 18 Academic Hours per week for 8 weeks/ Tuition: $2000

-Academic Skills Levels 1 & 2: Reading, Writing, Oral Skills, and Grammar.
+Academic Skills Levels 1 & 2: Reading, Writing, Grammar and Oral Skills

 Academic Skills Levels 3-7: Reading, Writing, Grammar, and Communication Workshop